 The condition of member of the Association will be lost:

 a) At the request of those concerned

 b) If those concerned do not comply with the statutes or the agreements of the governing bodies of the Association.

 c) For failing to pay the prescribed fees.

-e) For discrediting the Association with deeds or words which seriously disturb the activities organized and normal coexistence among the members.
+d) For discrediting the Association with deeds or words which seriously disturb the activities organized and normal coexistence among the members.

-when 15% of the members make the proposal in writing.
-In this last case, between the request for an extraordinary General Assembly and the assembly itself, there should be a time span of no more than 2 months.
+The meetings of the General Assembly will be ordinary and extraordinary.
+The ordinary one will be held once a year; the extraordinary will be held when the Government Council agrees by majority or when it is proposed by 10% of the associates.
+In this last case, between the request for an extraordinary General Assembly and the assembly itself, there should be a time span of no more than 30 days.

 The General Assembly can:

 a) Lay down the guidelines for the activities of the Association.